 As for being safe, well, turns out there are some more adventurous wines in the collection such as Rotes Haus Gemischter Satz 2010, an Austrian blend of 13 grapes or Casas Brancas 2009 from Portugal and a Hegarty Chamans Blanc Minervois 2008 (ok, maybe not that exotic to some but clearly adventurous for some of the reviewers).
 Hopefully, Naked’s approach will encourage many of its customers to leave their Pinot Grigio safety blankets now and then, and embrace some taste diversity.

 * One quibble about the navigation.
 The search function needs to be reworked.
 Spell “St. Chinian” as it says on the bottle and nothing comes up.
 Spell “Saint Chinian” and you find it.
 Likewise, put in “Small and Small” as per the bottle and two angels come up.
 Put in “Claudia” and you have more success with the wine makers.
 Frustrating.

-2 Responses to “Let’s All Get Naked”
+2 thoughts on “Let’s All Get Naked”

 I joined up with Naked and my first order was fine, 10 quite good wines, 1 very good and one poor – all at a reasonable price.

 After the first batch had been drunk I gave them feedback and in return they gave me a £30 discount on my next order.

 Some time later I had an email saying I had seven days to use the £30 discount.
 When I logged on my account showed a £30 credit.
 However, when I actually placed my order I was charged the full amount and the £30 credit still showed in on my account.